SamarjitDebnath/SamarjitDebnath/README.md

 I am a Software Engineer based in India.
 I find it joyful to learn new technologies.
 And frameworks like CPP, Python, Kernels, and AI/ML, and I also work in web development.

 ## Skills and Experience
-* 🧑‍💻 C, CPP, PYTHON
+* 🧑‍💻 C, CPP, PYTHON, FASTAPI
-* 🗃️ SQL, PYSPARK, PANDAS
+* 🗃️ SQL, PYSPARK, PANDAS, MongoDB
 * ☁️ AZURE DATABRICKS
 * 🤖 MACHINE LEARNING / DEEP LEARNING
-* 🌍 HTML, CSS
+* 🌍 HTML, CSS, HTTP METHODS(REST API)

 ## Status
 - I am currently working on Big Data & Data Science